rizitis/SBKS/README.md

 SBKS
 ```

-Everything else you will find it in the script at zenity dialogs.
+Everything else you will find it in the script at yad dialogs.
 A 5 minutes video is here how to install and run SBKS

 [![SBKS](https://github.com/rizitis/SBKS/raw/main/Screenshot%20from%202023-02-03%2017-16-55.png)](https://www.youtube.com/watch?v=PfLugpULA-8)